 O Allah!
-Forgive them and forgive us because.
-You know what is in our inner souls.
-They loved and respected those Companions out of good- will, assuming that they were supporters of Your Messenger, may Your blessings and peace be upon him and upon those who love him.
-You know, my Lord, their and our love for the purified family, the Imams whom You cleansed and purified, and at their head, the master of all Muslims, the Commander of the Believers, chief of the singularly radiant, Imam of all those who fear Allah, our lord Ali ibn Abi Talib.
+Forgive them and forgive us because You know what is in our inner souls.
+They loved and respected those Companions out of goodwill assuming that they were supporters of Your Messenger, may Your blessings and peace be upon him and upon those who love him.
+You know, my Lord their and our love for the purified family, the Imams whom You cleansed and purified and, at their head, the master of all Muslims, the Commander of the Believers, chief of the singularly radiant, Imam of all those who fear Allah our lord 'Ali ibn Abi Talib.

 O Allah!
 Let me be one of their followers who have committed themselves to their cause and followed their path.
 Let me be on their ship and help me to hold on to their strong link.
-Let me enter their doors and assist me in dedication to their love, help me to follow their words and their deeds, and let me be grateful for their virtues.
+Let me enter their doors and assist me in dedication to their love, help me to follow their words and their deeds, and let me be grateful to their virtues.
 O Allah!
-Let me be with them, for Your Prophet (s.a.w.) said, "Man is assembled together [on the Day of Judgement] with those whom he loves."
+Let me be with them, for Your Prophet (saw) said, "Man is assembled together (on the day of Judgment) with those whom he loves."